Stuticintamani

-Lyrics to 45th Song
+Lyrics

 Oh preceptor, oh Lord, You are beyond the scope of description by qualification.
 I am going down now.
 Kindly tell me the way.

 (1)Oh shapeless Lord, You are without any desire, but I am with desire.
 Save me from the delusion and deluge.

 (2) Oh preceptor, oh Lord, You are above the Vedas, but I am confined to the Vedas.
 Kindly tell me divine wisdom so that I will get rid of the sins of nature.

 (3) Oh preceptor, oh Lord, You are beyond the Vedas, but I bear a shape.
 You take ablution in the Ganges water but I take bath in the well-water of this earth.

 (4) Oh Lord of the void, You have got one foot but I have two.
 Rescue me with Your single foot.

 (5) My preceptor is free of sins but I am a great sinner.
 Oh Lord, rescue me from sins and do not deceive me.

 (6) Oh preceptor, oh Lord, You are intelligent but I am a fool.
 Knowing fully well the merits have some kindness for me.

 (7) Oh preceptor, oh Lord, You are a store house of knowledge and I am ignorant.
 Kindly rescue me from this dangerous Kali Age.

 (8) Oh preceptor, oh Lord, You are expert in rescuing and I am fit for being condemned.
 You can save me from sixty six thousand Kumvi hell in which one has fallen by dragging him.

 (9) Oh omniscient Lord, knowing in Your heart which is full of kindness that the creatures has fallen in the mire of sins, rescue him.